Emulate a Bluetooth keyboard with the Raspberry Pi

 Bluetooth sockets

-Bluetooth HID devices use two sockets to communicate: a control socket and an interrupt socket.
-The control socket is for initiating the connection, sending handshakes and so on.
-The interrupt socket is used for sending low-latency data, such as input reports containing key presses, or output reports such as vibration feedback if the device were a gamepad.
-The standard ports for these sockets are 17 for the control socket and 19 for the interrupt socket.
+To facilitate communication, Bluetooth HID devices employ two sockets: a control socket and an interrupt socket.
+The control socket primarily handles tasks such as establishing connections, exchanging handshakes, and initiating the communication process.
+In contrast, the interrupt socket is responsible for transmitting low-latency data, including input reports featuring key presses or output reports illustrating vibration feedback – essential features for gamepads, for instance.
+Traditionally, these sockets operate on standard ports: 17 for the control socket and 19 for the interrupt socket.

 Before we create the sockets, we’re going to declare a couple of constants to hold the port numbers.
 The constants can be put outside of the initialiser function as they will be the same for every instance of the class.
 The beginning of the Bluetooth class should now look like this: